mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 - Branches exist locally on our git, as well as remotely on GITHUB!
 This is a HUGE concept to remember!

-- Creating a new branch replicates the branch you are currently on.
+- Creating a new branch *replicates the branch you are currently on*.

 - Changes branches literally changes the OS file structure for that repo.